the-commons-project/shc-web-reader/README.md

 ## SCAN CARD

 This tab sets default focus to the input box.
-A barcode scanner can be used to acquire an shc:/ string from a QR code, or it can just be pasted in which is handy for testing purposes.
+A barcode scanner can be used to acquire an shc:/ or shlink:/ string from a QR code, or it can just be pasted in which is handy for testing purposes.
 Most scanners can be configured to send a newline character at the end of a scan; if this is seen the form will be submitted automatically.
 Alternatively, click the "Read Code" button to initiate a parse.
-Some very simple/naive rules are used to enable/disable the button (basically the input text starts with shc:/).
+Some very simple/naive rules are used to enable/disable the button (basically the input text starts with shc:/ or contains shlink:/).

 ## TAKE PHOTO